tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

  │ ├── test
 ```

-<em>Note: For reference, [data](data/) folder also includes datasets recorded during the project as well thermal data set provided by Flir. </em>
+<em>Note: For reference, [data](data/) folder also includes datasets recorded during the project as well as thermal data set provided by Flir. </em>

 ## Data labelling
-After the data is sorted as per [Data Split](#Datasplit), we can now proceed to label the data.
-The most popular labelling formats used for object detection are Common Objects in Context (COCO) and Pascal Visual Object Classes(VOC) which are both suitable for this setup.COCO uses JSON format while Pascal VOC uses XML for the annotated data.
-The choice between the two is left to user discretion, since these annotated files are ultimately converted to a cross-platform and cross-language binary format(TFRecord) as shown in Figure 1.
+After the data is sorted as per [Data Split](#Datasplit), the data is now ready to be labelled.
+The most popular labelling formats used for object detection are Common Objects in Context (COCO) and Pascal Visual Object Classes(VOC), which are both suitable for this setup.COCO uses JSON format while Pascal VOC uses XML for the annotated data.
+The choice between the two is left to user discretion since these annotated files are ultimately converted to a cross-platform and cross-language binary format (TFRecord) as shown in Figure 1.
-An example of annotation XML file for a image in a Pascal VOC format is shown below.
+ An example of an annotation XML file for an image in a Pascal VOC format is shown below.
 ```
 <object>
 	<name>fig</name>